 What did the cognitive tests show?

-It may be impossible to turn back the hands of time, but they feel a sense of control and comfort by trying to get more ketones to their brains for now.
-As Dad says, they have nothing to lose by trying.
+It may be impossible to turn back the hands of time, but we felt a sense of control and comfort by trying to get more ketones to their brains at least for the short term.

 Top posts and guides about keto